amiaopensource/governance/README.md

 ### Identification of Maintainers

 Maintainers should be identified within a `# Maintainers` section of the README.md so that it can be linked to in this form `https://github.com/amiaopensource/REPOSITORY-NAME#maintainers` such as https://github.com/amiaopensource/open-workflows#maintainers.
-Maintainers should also be identifiable with administrative rights to the repository in the `Settings>Collaborators & teams` section of the repository, such as https://github.com/amiaopensource/open-workflows/settings/collaboration.
+Maintainers should also be identifiable with administrative rights to the repository in the `Settings>Collaborators & teams` section of the repository.

 ### Contribution Guidance